hRun/TA_cryptosuite/README.md

 It implements and extends the custom search commands _crypt_ and _hash_ for encrypting/decrypting and hashing fields and events at search time.

-* Encrypt/decrypt fields or complete events during search time using RSA or AES-128/192/256-CBC
+* Encrypt/decrypt fields or complete events during search time using RSA, AES-128/192/256-CBC or AES-128/192/256-OFB
 * Hash fields or complete events during search time using MD5, SHA1, SHA2 (224, 256, 384, 512), SHA3 (224, 256, 384, 512), Blake2
 * Manage access to encryption and decryption functionality on a per-user or per-role basis via two shipped roles
 * Manage useable encryption/decryption keys on a per-user or per-role basis via the app's configuration screen